asaikali/docker-compose-postgres/README.md

 pgAdmin is a generic console it can connect to multiple postgres servers.
 Therefore, it stores the details of databases to connect to such as hostname, port number, user name, passwords in pgAdmin.
-Since these credentials are sensitive in encrypts them with a master password that must be entered by the user everytime they use pgAdmin.
-Since we are running pgAdmin on the laptop we can disable the master password with the environment variable `PGADMIN_CONFIG_MASTER_PASSWORD_REQUIRED: "False"`
+Since these credentials are sensitive it encrypts them with a master password that must be entered by the user everytime they use pgAdmin.
+Since we are running pgAdmin to administer the single local development server running in docker we can disable the master password with the environment variable `PGADMIN_CONFIG_MASTER_PASSWORD_REQUIRED: "False"`.

 Normal behaviour of pgAdmin is for a user to use the GUI to define a connetion to a database as shown below.

 ![pgAdmin](diagrams/pgAdminConnect.png)

-To avoid having to enter the connection settings we can create a file json file with all the connection details that pgAdmin will use to connect on startup.
+To avoid having to enter the connection settings we can create a json file with the connection details that pgAdmin will import into its configuration the first time it starts.

 ```json
 {